kalgumaei/europeana-mdic/README.md

 ```
 $ hdfs dfs -copyFromLocal europeana/*.gz  /spark/europeana/
 ```
-Note: I have downloaded the full Europeana metadata collection as zipped JSON files from the Metadata Quality Assurance Framework website under the following link: http://141.5.103.129/europeana-qa/download.html
+Note: We have downloaded the full Europeana metadata collection as zipped JSON files from the Metadata Quality Assurance Framework website under the following link: http://141.5.103.129/europeana-qa/download.html

 4) Edit the configuration file /src/main/conf.py to assign the appropriate parameter values based on your previous installation.
 For example:
 ```